Skip to content

 ANZAC soldiers would continue to fight on the Western Front, including at the momentous Battles of the Somme and Passchendaele and the war-winning Hundred Days Offensive.

-The Australian and New Zealand Army Corps was reformed in the Second World War, before it was once again reorganised, and troops sent to theatres around the world.
+The Australian and New Zealand Army Corps was reformed in the Second World War, before it was once again reorganised, and troops were sent to theatres around the world.

-In the Second World War, Aussie and Kiwi troops fought in some of the conflict’s toughest campaigns, such as Greece and Crete, Italy, The Pacific, and North Africa.
+In the Second World War, Aussie and Kiwi troops fought in some of the conflict’s toughest campaigns, such as Greece and Crete, Italy, the Pacific, and North Africa.

 In both wars, the ANZACs were made up of a mix of cultures and ethnicities from around Australasia.
-Those of Aboriginal, Māori, Torres Strait, and Pacific Island heritage served alongside comrades from European descent.
+Those of Aboriginal, Māori, Torres Strait, and Pacific Island heritage served alongside comrades of European descent.

 Around 416,000 Australians served in some military capacity during the First World War.
 That’s roughly 39% of the country's male population of military age.
 222,000 New Zealand, Māori and Pacific Island troops had either been conscripted or enlisted during World War One.